awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Extensions.md

 With *object auditing*, you can refine audit logging to work with specific relations\.
 For example, you can specify that you want audit logging for `READ` operations on a specific number of tables\.

-To use the pgaudit extension, add it to the `shared_preload_libraries` parameter on the RDS for PostgreSQL DB instance\.
+To use the pgAudit extension, add `pgaudit` to the `shared_preload_libraries` parameter on the RDS for PostgreSQL DB instance\.
 You can't edit values in the default DB parameter groups, so that means you need to use a custom DB parameter group for the DB instance\.
 For more information about parameter groups, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.

-**To use object auditing with the pgaudit extension**
+**To use object auditing with the pgAudit extension**

 1. Create a database role called `rds_pgaudit` using the following command\.